-Many employers now see work experience as the most reliable way to find candidates for their graduate vacancies .It’s a great way to show employers you have the interest and the ability to work as a chartered accountant and could help you secure a graduate position.
-There is also the added benefit of giving you an understanding of the industry and to help you decide whether or not accountancy is the career for you.
+Many employers see work experience as the most reliable way to find candidates for their graduate vacancies and it is a great way to show employers that you have an interest in the accountancy profession.
+There is also the added benefit of giving you an understanding of the industry and to help you decide whether or not the accountancy profession is the career for you.

-The recruitment process you go through to secure a work experience position is similar to applying for graduate positions.
-This means you could already be part-way to securing a graduate position by the time you start your placement or internship.
+The recruitment process you go through to secure work experience is similar to applying for graduate positions.
+This means that you could already be part-way to securing a graduate position by the time you start your placement or internship.

 What’s on offer?

-The two main types of work experience are internships and placements.
-Placements are available with specific degrees and allow you to take a year out of studying to work for a company in a related industry.
-This differs from internships, which usually last 6-12 weeks, are not linked to a degree course and are normally undertaken in the summer months.
+Placements are available with specific degrees and allow you to take a year out of your studies to work for a company in a related industry.

 Some accounting, finance and business degree courses will give students the option to take a placement year as part of their degree.
-Firms local to universities may offer placements, especially if the university has good business links.
+Firms local to your university may offer placements, especially if the university has good business links.
 Larger national employers may offer these programmes too.
 There are huge benefits to taking part in a placement year, including:

-- Get a greater understanding of the graduate recruitment process
+- Understanding the graduate recruitment process more fully

-Most universities that offer placement years will have a dedicated department to assist your placement search, but students can also search for and contact employers directly.
-University careers fairs can be a good place to start.
+Most universities that offer placement years will have a dedicated department to assist your placement search, but students can also search and contact employers directly.
+University careers fairs and the Accountancy Careers website are both good places to start.

-If you are interested in an internship, the key is to research and apply early: the ideal time to find out about application deadlines is during your first year of university.
+If you are interested in taking part in an internship then the key is to do your research and apply early.
+The ideal time to find out about application deadlines is during your first year of university.

 Alternative types of work experience

-In today’s competitive market, there are not enough opportunities for every student interested in work experience.
+Unfortunately in today’s competitive market there are not enough opportunities for every student interested in work experience.
 If you haven’t been able to secure work experience, don’t worry, there are other routes to consider.
 For example:

-A part-time job: Customer facing experience is crucial in any role, even more so in accountancy.
+- A part-time job: Customer facing experience is crucial in any role, even more so in accountancy.
 Therefore, your part-time job could prove the perfect work experience.
-If you want to make it more relevant to accountancy, you could always ask to be involved in company stock takes.
+If you want to make your job more relevant to accountancy, you can always ask to be involved in company stock takes.
 And, while no one likes working late, putting this on your CV shows some of the key skills required for an audit.
-It also shows that you are committed, able ot take on extra responsibility and have a good understanding of a commercial business.
+It also shows that you are committed, are able to take on extra responsibility and have a good understanding of commercial business.

-The relevance: of your gap year experience.
-If you have travelled, maybe taught English abroad, think about how this could benefit a future employer.
+- Gap year experience: If you have travelled, maybe taught English abroad, think about how this could benefit a future employer.
 You can work across cultures, work alone and as part of a team as well as possibly speak multiple languages.

-While internships, work experience and placements are useful to securing a training agreement, other experiences you gain can also benefit future employers with transferrable skills and commercial awareness.
+While internships, work experience and placements are useful to securing a training agreement, other experiences you gain can also benefit future employers with transferable skills and commercial awareness.